 I made a rookie mistake in my Level 3 exam years ago, with 3 whole constructed-response questions left to do in 15 minutes.
 However, what I did next thankfully contributed to an overall pass.

-So here’s a detailed guide of my Level 3 study strategy with some useful tips and insights, which I hope would be helpful for your – hopefully – last CFA exam.
+Here’s a thorough account of my CFA Level 3 study guide with some useful insights, which I hope would be helpful for your (fingers crossed) last CFA exam.

-Then, we move onto the details of my Level 3 study plan, so you can use this as a base reference when customizing your own study plan.
+This article covers key questions about CFA Level 3 exam, details of my study plan so you can use this as a base reference when customizing your own study plan, with specific Level 3 study tips to help your exam preparation.

-- How Many Hours I Need To Study for CFA Level 3?
+- How many hours to study for CFA Level 3?

 We need to understand what CFA Level 3 is about to beat it.